 Insights into Aker's Revenues from Sustainable Activities

-In 2022, Aker reported that 58% of its total turnover was EU Taxonomy-eligible.
-Of this, 21% was classified as EU Taxonomy-aligned, indicating that these revenue-generating activities substantially contribute to one or more of the six environmental objectives, meet the Do No Significant Harm (DNSH) criteria, and comply with the Minimum Social Safeguards (MSS).a
+In 2025, Aker reported EU Taxonomy-eligible revenues of NOK 2.35 billion, representing 12.78% of its total turnover.
+Of this amount, NOK 1.74 billion of Aker's revenues was classified as EU Taxonomy-aligned, indicating that 9.45% of the revenue-generating activities undertaken by the company substantially contribute to one or more of the six environmental objectives, meet the Do No Significant Harm (DNSH) criteria, and comply with the Minimum Social Safeguards (MSS).a

 How much of Aker's revenue is eligible under the EU Taxonomy?

-In 2022, Aker reported that 58% of its total turnover was eligible under the EU Taxonomy.
-Of this, 21% of revenue was classified as Taxonomy-aligned.
-This means that 37% of Aker's revenue is eligible but not aligned, indicating that these activities did not meet the technical screening criteria, failed to comply with the Do No Significant Harm (DNSH) requirements, or lacked evidence of meeting the Minimum Safeguards.a
+In 2025, Aker reported that NOK 2.35 billion of its revenue was eligible under the EU Taxonomy, representing 12.78% of the company's total turnover.
+Of this amount, NOK 1.74 billion (9.45% of total revenue) was classified as Taxonomy-aligned.
+This means that 3.33% of Aker's revenue is eligible but not aligned, indicating that these activities did not meet the technical screening criteria, failed to comply with the Do No Significant Harm (DNSH) requirements, or lacked evidence of meeting the Minimum Safeguards.a

 How much of Aker's eligible revenue is aligned with the EU Taxonomy?

-In 2022, Aker reported that 21%of its revenue was aligned under the EU Taxonomy.a
+In 2025, Aker reported that NOK 1.74 billion of its revenue was aligned under the EU Taxonomy, representing 9.45% of its total turnover.a

 Aker's Eligibility & Alignment Overview